piusdahinden/expirest/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The package supports shelf life estimation for chemically derived medicines, either following the standard method proposed by the International Council for Harmonisation (ICH), in quality guideline Q1E Evaluation of Stability Data or following the worst-case scenario consideration (what-if analysis) described in the Australian Regulatory Guidelines for Prescription Medicines (ARGPM), guidance on Stability testing for prescription medicines.
+The package facilitates shelf life estimation for chemically derived medicines by adhering to established methodologies.
+It supports both the standard approach as recommended by the International Council for Harmonisation (ICH) in the Q1E Evaluation of Stability Data guideline, as well as the worst-case scenario analysis (what-if analysis) detailed in the Australian Regulatory Guidelines for Prescription Medicines (ARGPM) guidance on stability testing for prescription medicines.

 ## Installation